Alcohol and Drug Policy

 Students with alcohol- or drug-related concerns may be referred to, or seek assistance from the Division of Student Affairs.
 The Division of Student Affairs provides trained professional and paraprofessional counselors in the Counseling Center for drug and alcohol abuse prevention, education, and counseling.

-This policy shall be reviewed by a Task Force which includes student representation and is appointed by the Dean of Students or their designee, to determine its effectiveness, to ensure that policies are enforced and the disciplinary sanctions are consistently applied, to evaluate the effectiveness of the implementation of the educational component of the policy, and to recommend and implement changes as appropriate.
+This policy shall be reviewed by a Task Force which includes student representation and is appointed by the Vice President for Student Life and Dean of Students or their designee, to determine its effectiveness, to ensure that policies are enforced and the disciplinary sanctions are consistently applied, to evaluate the effectiveness of the implementation of the educational component of the policy, and to recommend and implement changes as appropriate.

-The Dean of Students, or their designee, shall oversee the annual distribution of this Policy to every Georgia Tech student.
-Additional copies of the Policy on Student Alcohol and Illegal Drugs may be obtained from the Office of the Dean of Students.
+The Vice President for Student Life and Dean of Students, or their designee, shall oversee the annual distribution of this Policy to every Georgia Tech student.
+Additional copies of the Policy on Student Alcohol and Illegal Drugs may be obtained from the Office of the Vice President for Student Life and Dean of Students.

 Parental Notification Policy